Skip to content

 Important Safety Notes

 ⚠️ WARNING: NEVER connect or NEVER plug a generator directly into a wall outlet or your home's electrical panel.
 This creates a deadly backfeed condition that can electrocute utility workers and damage your home's wiring.
-Always use a transfer switch installed by a licensed electrician to connect a generator to your home's electrical system.
+Always use a properly installed transfer switch to connect a generator to your home's electrical system.
+A licensed electrician should install the transfer switch.

 Learn More